 A virtual phone system is a conceptual structure that relies on the cell or home phones of remote workers that are connected to business phone lines.
 This is accomplished by call forwarding when the business line is contacted.
 The virtual phone system does not require Private Branch Exchange (PBX) equipment or a Voice Over Internet Protocol (VOIP) system, but these services can be used together.
 In addition, many standard and advanced telephone features are offered by service providers of phone systems.

 How to Get a Virtual Phone System

 The first step is to contact Global Call Forwarding to obtain toll free telephone numbers in those countries where you do business or wish to maintain a presence.
 When those numbers are dialed, Global Call Forwarding will forward those calls to pre-programmed destinations including standard telephones, mobile phones or computers using VOIP protocol.
 The combination of the toll free numbers, forwarding software and phones being reached constitute the phone system.

 Establishing a virtual phone system is quick and easy, and it can be done online.
 First, select your desired toll free number.
 Then, specify the number or numbers that calls will be forwarded to.
 It usually takes only 24 hours (one business day) for the new toll free number to be available for use.
 There are no contracts, and service can be canceled if you no longer desire the number.
 There is no limitation on the quantity of numbers a business may have.

-After establishing toll free and destination numbers, virtual phone system subscribers must select a plan.
+After establishing destination and toll free numbers, virtual phone system subscribers must select a plan.
 Plans are based on monthly minutes, which range from 200 to over 10,000 minutes per month.
 The cost of plans can range from under $13 to $250 per month.
 Basic options available include rollover, which is perfect for users with fluctuating call volume.
 There is also an option for call recording and long-term storage of recorded calls.